Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

 Subscribe via Email and never miss anything on Frog Mom!

-Central London gets the top spot.
-My gateway to urban wild swimming came in the middle of London in Hyde Park with the Serpentine and it famous Serpentine Swimming Club.
+My weekly gateway to urban wild swimming came in the middle of London in Hyde Park with the Serpentine and it famous Serpentine Swimming Club.
 Members of this Victorian-era club can swim in the Serpentine every morning, courtesy of the Royal Parks.
-After I moved from San Francisco, I searched for an open water swimming club and this one was mentioned several times.
-In the first months, I became a member of this club and started a new “life” of year-round skins open water swimmer.
-I’ve never looked back.

 Through the seasons, I’ve seen all types of swimmers enjoy the lake.
-There’s the early birds who come for long swims before the office, the mid-session swimmers who enjoy a social breakfast afterwards, or the last-minute swimmers who rush in for a dip before the clock tells us our time is over.
+The early birds show up at 5am for long swims before the office, the mid-session swimmers enjoy social breakfast afterwards, and the last-minute swimmers rush in for a refreshing dip before the Lido Cafe tower clock shows 9.30am.
 Whatever the weather, I’ve very rarely been alone at the Serpentine.
-Good thing too, as basic safety requires two swimmers at any one time.

 For many, the lake is also a training ground for serious swimming events and thanks to its central location, swimmers of all abilities and ages can access it easily.
-If the lake were out in the boonies, it would be trickier to rally so many swimming enthusiasts on a daily basis.
-Accessible by bike or public transit, the lake is an easy central stop before work or breakfast.
-Last, but not least, wild swimming is eminently social and conversations started in the changing room (or lakeside) continue far beyond the Serpentine in pubs or around dinner tables.
-Wild swimming is a social hub for many urban dwellers.
+Accessible by bike or public transit, the Serpentine is an easy central stop before work or breakfast.

 Going back to the roots, the Thames River is a great spot to swim in West London.
 Sure, you need some common sense and knowledge of tide tables, but the river is all yours to swim in.
 With a group of friends, we’ve explored the stretches of the river open to swimming (upstream of Putney bridge in western London).
 As you can see on this photo in Hammersmith on a summer evening, the experience was a success.
-The water is murky but it’s clean.
+The water is murky but it’s clean, unless you swim after a heavy rainfall in which case, the river is a soup of floating branches and mystery debris.

 Further afield in Richmond, the river looks positively wild and yet, it’s only minutes from the end of the District line Tube.
 At Petersham Meadows, you can access the river from a gravel beach and swim across to the other bank, to the island or watch college rowing boats in training from the water.
 Pretty cool, right?